Antique Identifier Logo

 Antique Mirror Identification Guide: Periods, Styles & Dating Techniques

 Antique mirrors represent some of the most elegant and historically significant decorative items in the world of antiques.
 From ornate Georgian pier mirrors to sleek Art Deco vanity mirrors, each piece reflects not only light but also the craftsmanship, design evolution, and cultural heritage of its era.
-This comprehensive guide will teach you everything you need to know about identifying antique mirrors, from recognizing period styles and frame construction to understanding glass manufacturing techniques and determining value.
+Historically known as "looking glasses," these beautiful objects have adorned homes, palaces, and public spaces for centuries, serving both functional and decorative purposes while reflecting changing tastes, technologies, and social customs.

 History and Evolution of Mirrors